Bodyguard (Beyoncé song): Composition

 The line ‘Sometimes I hold you closer just to know you’re real’ is one of my favorite lines I wrote for the whole record.
 Melody and lyric together can make something feel so much more beautiful.
 I think that melody, the way she sings it, and the line itself feels cute and intimate.
 I love that part of the song.

 — Ryan Beatty, a co-writer of the song, speaking to Billboard the month after the album's release.

 The song was written by Beyoncé herself with Elizabeth Lowell Boland, Shawntoni Ajanae Nichols, Leven Kali, Ryan Beatty, and Raphael Saadiq, who also produced the song.
 Critics described the song as a country pop, with elements form R&B and soft rock, with music influence from British-American rock band Fleetwood Mac.

 Critical reception

 The song received rave reviews from critics after the album release and was considered one of the best songs of 2024.
-Michael Cragg of The Guardian defined the song "excellent" witch "unspools like a lost Fleetwood Mac classic, all rippling 70s soft-rock melodies".
+Michael Cragg of The Guardian defined the song "excellent", which "unspools like a lost Fleetwood Mac classic, all rippling 70s soft-rock melodies".
 Chelsey Sanchez of Harper's Bazaar described the song as "a bouncy dance anthem that illustrates her desire to protect and care for her lover".

 Dan Rys, ranking the best songs of 2024 for Billboard, wrote that "Bodyguard" is "maybe musically the simplest though also the most engaging" song of the album, in which "Beyoncé's vocals really begin to soar, which elevates the song beyond what it could have been in anyone else's hands".